Top Back to top

 Programme Structure

-Most of the sessions will be in-person and live-streamed through our congress platform for our virtual audience.
+Most of the sessions will be in-person and live-streamed through our congress virtual platform for our virtual audience.

 Physician Session Outlines